K.J. Noons: Elite Xtreme Combat

 In 2006, Noons signed a deal with promoter Gary Shaw that allowed him to participate in both boxing and mixed martial arts.
 Soon after, Noons was set to face former PRIDE veteran Charles Bennett in EliteXC's inaugural event in February 2007.
 Bennett won the bout via KO three minutes and forty-three seconds into round one, giving Noons only the second loss of his professional mixed martial arts career.

 Noons rebounded from his loss to Bennett with a KO win over James Edson Berto at EliteXC's first ShoXC event.
 He then faced Nick Diaz for the promotion's first ever lightweight championship at EliteXC: Renegade.
 Noons dominated the fight using his outstanding boxing and striking against the Brazilian jiu-jitsu expert.
 Diaz attempted to take the fight to the ground but was unsuccessful with his takedown attempts and was also countered with a knee strike to the face on one occasion.
 Midway through the first round, Diaz was finally successful with a take down, but Noons got back to his feet instantly.
 Moments later, the referee would halt the fight and send Diaz to his corner to check on his cuts over his right eye.
 Diaz was given the o.k. and continued to fight.
 Noons would keep the fight standing and dropped Diaz with a straight right punch around the 2:07 mark of the round.
 After round one ended, the doctors in Diaz's corner stopped the fight due to how badly his face was cut.
-Noons was then be declared the winner of the fight by way of TKO due to cuts, and would become the new EliteXC Lightweight Champion.
+Noons was then declared the winner of the fight by way of TKO due to cuts, and would become the new EliteXC Lightweight Champion.

-On June 14, 2008 Noons was successful in his first and only title defense with a TKO win over Yves Edwards in Hawaii at EliteXC: Return of the King.
+On June 14, 2008, Noons was successful in his first and only title defense with a TKO win over Yves Edwards in Hawaii at EliteXC: Return of the King.
 Following the fight, Nick Diaz, who fought on the event's co-main event, stepped into the cage to confront Noons for a rematch during K.J.'s post-fight interview with Bill Goldberg.
 After Noons asked the fans if Diaz deserved the rematch, Diaz grabbed a hold of Goldberg's microphone and said "Don't be scared homie", which resulted in an in-cage brawl.
 About two months later, Noons would be stripped of the title for refusing to rematch with Diaz.
 The promotion would then go defunct before a new champion could be crowned.